 18 Meter Tall Buddha Statue in Hussain Sagar

 Every city and era has its icons, some old some new.
-Take Delhi – it has Red fort and Qutub Minar from the earlier days and Lotus Temple from the modern days.
-Similarly we have London with its ancient Palaces like Buckingham Place and Tower Bridge representing the middle ages, but it also has London Eye which has also become an icon for modern London.
-Our own Hyderabad has Golconda fort and Charminar as its icons from the past and now we have the 18 Meter high statue of Buddha in the middle of Hussain Sagar as the icon of the new Hyderabad.
+Take Delhi – it has the Red Fort and Qutub Minar from the earlier days and Lotus Temple from the modern days.
+Similarly, we have London with its ancient Palaces like Buckingham Palace and Tower Bridge representing the middle ages, but it also has London Eye which has also become an icon for modern London.
+Our own Hyderabad has Golconda Fort and Charminar as its icons from the past and now we have the 18 Meter high statue of Buddha in the middle of Hussain Sagar as the icon of the new Hyderabad.

-As I wrote about my experiments in low light photography, during my evening walk at Hussain Sagar, I missed clicking the 18 meter tall Buddha Statue in Hussain Sagar in its different hues.
+As I wrote about my experiments in low light photography, during my evening walk at Hussain Sagar, I missed clicking the 18 meters tall Buddha Statue in Hussain Sagar in its different hues.

 We started clicking pictures of the Buddha Statue first from the top of Noubat Pahad from the precinct of Birla Mandir and then came down to Hussain Sagar.

 As the Sun started its journey towards the other side of the third rock in the solar system the aura around Buddha started changing colors, almost every minute.
 There were literally tens of photographers trying to click the 18 Meter Tall Buddha Statue in Hussain Sagar, Tank Bund with Sunset as the backdrop.
 There were kids posing with their moms, tourists trying to capture the Buddha in their cell phones, and enthusiasts like me trying to hone their photography skills.